KIDNEY STONES

 TREATMENT FOR KIDNEY STONES

 Small stones do not require invasive treatment or therapy.
 They will usually pass over time by increasing fluid intake.
 As kidney stones move, they can become uncomfortable and cause pain; therefore, you can take over-the-counter pain medication to help relieve the symptoms.
-Your doctor may be able to prescribe a medication that will help you pass the kidney stone by relaxing the muscles of the ureter.
+Your doctor may be able to prescribe a medication that will help you pass a kidney stone by relaxing the muscles of the ureter.

 EXTRACORPOREAL SHOCK WAVE LITHOTRIPSY